 Finding answers to environmental concerns, such as water scarcity and droughts issues is a complex task.
-We posed five questions to our drought expert, Michael Butts.
+Learn more in this FAQ article.

 - What are the causes of drought?
 And is there a link between climate change and drought?